Robert Kaye Greville: Biography

 Greville was born at Bishop Auckland, Durham, but was brought up in Derbyshire by his parents Dorothy (née Chaloner) and Robert Greville.
 His father who liked to compose was the rector of the parish church in Edlaston in Derbyshire.
 Greville had an interest in natural history since he was very young, but he originally studied medicine.
 Realising that he did not need an income he discarded four years of medical education in London and Edinburgh and decided to concentrated on botany which had been a strong interest when he was a boy.

 Greville married William Eden, 1st Baron Auckland's niece Charlotte Eden in 1816.
 In 1823 he began the illustration and publishing of the journal Scottish cryptogamic flora which he dedicated to his friend Hooker.
-In the following year he published his guide to the flora of Edinburgh, "Flora Edinensis"..
+In the following year he published his guide to the flora of Edinburgh, "Flora Edinensis".
 Partially as a result of these publications Greville was awarded a doctorate by the University of Glasgow in 1826.
 He gave a large number of lectures in the natural sciences and built up collections that were bought by the University of Edinburgh.
 His specimens of plants and fungi are now held in the Herbarium of the Royal Botanic Garden Edinburgh.
+Between 1824 and 1825 he distributed the exsiccata series Algae Britannicae.

 At some point in late 1826 or early in 1827, he took a boat trip to the Isle of May with two students, William Ainsworth and Charles Darwin.
 To their amusement, this "eminent cryptogamist" laughed so much at screeching seabirds that he had to "lie down on the greensward to enjoy his prolonged cachinnation."

 In 1828 he received an honour when Mount Greville in Queensland was named in Greville's honour by a fellow botanist, Allan Cunningham.
 Mount Greville became part of an Australian National park in 1948 and is now part of Moogerah Peaks National Park.
 The aboriginal name for Mount Greville and the area around it (including Cunninghams Gap) is Moogerah which gave its name to the Park.